shahid-paramit/docs-getting-started/source/includes/_api.md

 Once you have an API key, you can list your pipes by doing the following:

-1. create an HTTP GET request on "https://www.flex.io/api/v1/pipes"
+1. Create an HTTP GET request on "https://www.flex.io/api/v1/pipes"
-2. set the Authorization header to your API key: "Authorization: Bearer :token"
+2. Set the Authorization header to your API key: "Authorization: Bearer :token".

-For example, in CURL, this would look like
+For example, in CURL, this would look like:

 ```
 curl -X GET 'https://www.flex.io/api/v1/pipes'